SalesConnection/Caction-Support/docs/Start_Up_Guide.md

 ## Personal productivity features

-Save time by keeping everything in ClickUp.
+Save time by keeping everything in Sales Connection.<br>

 - **Reminders:** Remember everything!
 - **Notepad:** Jot down quick notes.
 - **Inbox:** Stay on top of your notifications by checking them regularly and clearing them out.
 - **Calendar view:** Never miss a meeting again!
-Add a Calendar view and sync your Google Calendar to it.
+Add a Calendar view and sync your Google Calendar to it.<br><br>

 ## Prioritize important work

-Stay on top of the most important work you need to do.
+Stay on top of the most important work you need to do.<br>

 - **Tray:** Minimize tasks and Docs so you can keep them in focus.
 - **Home:** View your most important tasks, events, and Reminders so you always know where your focus should be.
 - **Favorites:** Bookmark the Workspace locations you use the most.
 - **Private views:** Create any type of view that's just for you.
-You can group, sort, and filter tasks to display what you need to work on.
+You can group, sort, and filter tasks to display what you need to work on.<br><br>

 ## Communicate with your team

-Keep in touch with the people in your Workspace.
+Keep in touch with the people in your Workspace.<br>

 - **Comments:** Communicate with your team without leaving a task or Doc!
 Use comments to ask questions, get feedback, and format content with rich text, embeds, and attachments.
 - **@mention:** Tag your teammates in tasks, Docs, and Chat views anywhere in your Workspace.
 You can also mention tasks, Docs, and locations!
 - **Chat view:** Add a Chat view to a location to talk about work outside of specific tasks and Docs.
 Or get social and chat about your weekend plans!
 - **Clip:** Sometimes a short video is all you need to understand a process.
-Record videos of your ClickUp Workspace right from your browser.
+Record videos of your Sales Connection Workspace right from your browser.
 - **Voice Clips:** Record and send a quick message instead of typing out a long comment.
-- **Email in ClickUp:** Send emails from tasks in ClickUp to communicate with other teams in your organization who haven't started using ClickUp yet.
-You can also send emails to people outside your organization, including your customers and vendors.
+- **Email in ClickUp:** Send emails from tasks in Sales Connection to communicate with other teams in your organization who haven't started using Sales Connection yet.
+You can also send emails to people outside your organization, including your customers and vendors.<br><br>

 ## Collaborate with your team

-Everything in ClickUp happens in real-time.
-Work on tasks together or asynchronously using these features.
+Everything in Sales Connection happens in real-time.
+Work on tasks together or asynchronously using these features.<br>

 - **Docs:** Collaborate with your team to create amazing content.
 Or use comments to get asynchronous feedback on a policy or project charter.
 - **Whiteboards:** Use Whiteboards to collaborate and ideate.
 Add internal and external content, including tasks.
 - **Proofing:** Do you work with videos, images, or PDFs?
 Centralize feedback and expedite approval processes by assigning comments directly on task attachments!
-- **Integrations:** Learn how to use other apps in ClickUp.
+- **Integrations:** Learn how to use other apps in Sales Connection.<br><br>

 ## Get even more productive

 There's a lot to learn in Sales Connection.
-Here are several easy-to-use features that help you work more efficiently.
+Here are several easy-to-use features that help you work more efficiently.<br>

 - **Quick Action menu:** Create tasks, Reminders, Docs, and more from anywhere in your Workspace.
 - **Command Center:** Type Cmd + K(Mac) or Ctrl + K(Windows) from anywhere within ClickUp to find anything in your Workspace.
 - **/Slash Commands:** Quickly add rich text, attach images, move tasks, change due dates, and more.
-- **Hotkeys and keyboard shortcuts:** From your Workspace, press Shift + ?.
+- **Hotkeys and keyboard shortcuts:** From your Workspace, press Shift + ?.<br><br>

 ## Try our Sales Connection system